Surgery in Vietnam: A step by Step Guide After Booking

 The areas to consider in Ho Chi Minh City:

-District 1 and District 3 are central and have the highest concentration of recovery-appropriate accommodation and proximity to major medical facilities.
-Phú Mỹ Hưng (District 7) is quieter and more suburban — further from the center but very comfortable.
+District 1 and District 3 are central and more proximity to major medical facilities.
+District 7 is quieter and more suburban — further from the center but also more comfortable for recovery.

 Read this section even if you’re skeptical about whether you need it.